morrownr/USB-WiFi/home/AP_Mode/Bridged_Wireless_Access_Point.md

 Note: Very few Powered USB 3 Hubs will work well with Raspberry Pi hardware.
 The problems seem to stem from multiple reasons:

-- Backfeeding of current into the Raspberry Pi USB subsystem .
+- Backfeeding of current into the Raspberry Pi USB subsystem.
 - Bugs in the USB3 hub chipset.

 Another problem with the Raspberry Pi 4B USB subsystem is that it is designed